e-hat/e-hat.github.io/_drafts/plume-compiler-ch0.md

 ---
-title: "Chapter 0: Introduction"
+title: Overview
 slug: plume-compiler-ch0
+series: true
+chapter: 0
 category: Writing Plume's Compiler
 ---
-# Welcome
 ## Introduction
 In this series I'll be going over how I implemented each step of the compilation process for my custom programming language, Plume, which targets x86-64 assembly.